 All questions we can’t answer, because of an outdated clause that makes it a criminal offence to disclose such details about animal experiments.

 Basic data is published every year by the Home Office, which publishes the numbers of experiments by type and species.
 But they don’t describe any of the animal welfare conditions which we need to understand.

 As taxpayers, consumers and shareholders we pay for each of these experiments, but there’s no way to learn about animal welfare.
 If we try to find out, appeals for information are blocked under section 24 of the Animals (Scientific Procedures) Act, 1986, the so-called

 Secrecy Clause.
 Animal welfare campaigners and the public alike can only guess how test subjects are treated.
 According to investigations and leaked information from inside labs, all the clues suggest our deep concern is very well justified.

 Even if a research institution wanted to disclose information about procedures, they could not do so without breaching section 24.
 Nobody without o

 There are some features of the UK animal testing regime we can be clear about.
 For example:

 Just 20 UK Government Home Office inspectors are responsible for ensuring compliance across the country, that’s the proper care and management of 200,000 living beings per inspector per year!

-Please write to your MP and ask them to contact the Home Office on your behalf to urge for a repeal of Section 24 of the Animals (Scientific Procedures) Act 1986.
+Urge your MP to repeal Section 24 of the Animals (Scientific Procedures) Act 1986.